YanB25/Universal-Print/README.md

-# Universal Print: A Header-only C++ Library to Print STL containers and more
+# Universal Print: A Header-only C++ Library to cout STL Containers and More

 This library, UP (Universal Print), helps you to `std::cout` most C++ STL containers in addition to the primitive types, as long as you make the underlying object `T` *cout-able*.

+For those not overloading `operator<<`, UP generates default outputs with the best effort, which works well in most cases.

 ## Usage